-ANSWER: Any newly built house is going to be a dramatic change for a family that has been living in a shack, but or rundown apartment.
-But Habitat houses are not extravagant by any standard.
+ANSWER: Any newly built house is going to be a dramatic change for a family that has been living in a shack, hut or rundown apartment.
+However Habitat houses are not extravagant by any standard.
 Habitat’s philosophy is to build simple, decent houses.
 Under house design criteria approved by Habitat for Humanity International’s board of directors, living space in a three-bedroom house, for example, is not to exceed 1,050 square feet.
 The average cost in the United States of a three-bedroom Habitat house is approximately $110,000.00.

 QUESTION: HABITAT HOUSES LOWER NEIGHBORHOOD PROPERTY VALUES.

 ANSWER: Many studies of low-cost housing show that affordable housing has no adverse effect on other neighborhood property values.
 Habitat firmly believes its approach to affordable housing improves neighborhoods and communities by strengthening community spirit and increasing the tax base while building better citizens through the cooperative efforts involved in Habitat construction.

 QUESTION: HABITAT HOMEOWNERS SELL THEIR HOUSES AND MAKE A LARGE PROFIT BECAUSE OF THE ORIGINAL LOW COST.